Wondering if you should join a BNI group? This article will help you decide.

 I’ve attended a couple of the meetings in the past couple of years (both times as a stand-in helping out my friends who are both members).
 While I enjoyed the free breakfast and seeing how the meetings were run, I felt that BNI was not right for me both times.

-Key reasons why a BNI group won’t work for my business
+Key reasons why a BNI group didn’t work for my remote business (in my first year of operating)

 - As I’m in my first year of a self-funded and bootstrapped business, the upfront investment really doesn’t work for me.